CSi-Studio/AirdPro/AirdPro/README.md

 By using library from ProteoWizard MSConvert.
 AirdPro can convert all the vendor format that MSConvert supports to Aird format.
 Propro team only test the Wiff and Raw formats.

-You can download the AirdPro in the "downloads" file package.
+You can download the AirdPro under the root package.

 After downloading the AirdPro zip package.
 Unzip the package file.
 Double clicking the AirdPro.exe to run the software.

-Make sure that your operation system is Windows 7 , Windows10 or above.
+Make sure that your operation system is Windows 7 , Windows10 or above with the .NET framework 4.7.2